the-cocktail/ruby-style-guide/THE-COCKTAIL.md

 * If you need them, the creator of this style guide (Bozhidar Batsov) also wrote [a nice post about how sub/gsub replacements can be used with a block](http://batsov.com/articles/2013/08/30/using-gsub-with-a-block).

+## Misc

+Favourite ones:

+* Avoid methods longer than 10 LOC.

+* Avoid parameter lists longer than three or four parameters.

+* Use common sense. :)